hapax/hapax.github.io/assets/patterns.md

 To understand what this means, we need to say more about what a pattern is.
+If we could read patterns directly off their manifestations, recurrence would be a trivial matter.
+But physics is an experimental science; the laws of gravitation are not written in the stars or the arc of a tennis ball.
+Regularities are often only revealed by careful observation, and the patterns we invoke to explain them may be refuted by a single observation.
+We will elaborate on the appearance of patterns in nature below.
+First, let's consider the situation in mathematics, which, at first, seems completely different.

 ### Pattern-matching

-If we could read patterns directly off their manifestations, recurrence would be a trivial matter.
-But the laws of gravitation are not written in the stars or the arc of a tennis ball.
-In physics, it takes careful observation to find regularities, and considerably more work to uncover the laws which produce these regularities.
-It's tempting to
+Mathematicians *define* the patterns they study into being.
+A triangle, once specified, is known completely; there is no experimental uncertainty about its angles.
+The regularities that take so much work to uncover in physics appear to be hardcoded into mathematical objects in a way that no subsequent theorems can refute.

+### Unreasonable effectiveness

+### Emergence and approximation

+### Conclusion